andonis1616/mineython/README.md

 # mineython
-A 2D minecraft copycat made in Python
+A 2D minecraft copycat made in Python using Pygame